Data Privacy Tool

 The measures are influenced by technological developments of processing personal data and the costs for implementing the security measures, as well as the nature of the personal data and the potential risks involved.

-Failure to implement the security safeguards amounts to an offence and will render the data controller liable to a fine not exceeding BWP100 000 or to imprisonment for a term not exceeding three years, or to both.
+Failure to implement the security safeguards amounts to an offence and will render the data controller liable to a fine not exceeding BWP 500 000 or to imprisonment for a term not exceeding nine years, or to both.

-As mentioned earlier, the Commission is the competent authority that will be tasked with protection of personal data through effective application and compliance with the DPA.
-However, since the Commission is yet to be formed, there is currently no enforcement.
+As mentioned earlier, the Commission is the competent authority that is tasked with protection of personal data through effective application and compliance with the DPA.

 Marketing by means of electronic communication is governed by the Electronic Communications and Transactions Act – Act No 14 of 2014 (“ECTA”).